| The Millennium Way | |

 Parks and puns ...

-The Prudent Purse (a charity shop)
+*The Prudent Purse* — a charity shop.

-Cubbington Plaice (a fish and chip shop)
+*Cubbington Plaice* — fish and chips.

 A juxtaposition of town and country |